FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 LTV = ARPU / Monthly Churn Rate

-This is the LTV formula SaaS founders should default to.
+This is the lifetime value formula SaaS founders should default to.
 It updates automatically as your churn rate changes, and it doesn’t require years of historical data.

 One caveat: this assumes constant churn over time.
 In practice, churn is front-loaded (new customers churn faster).
-Cohort-based LTV handles this better, which I’ll cover below.
+Cohort-based customer lifetime value handles this better, which I’ll cover below.

 How to Calculate LTV Step by Step

-Here’s the full customer lifetime value calculation with real numbers.
+Here’s the full customer lifetime value calculation with real numbers, end to end.

 Step 1: Find your ARPU